ARCHER2-HPC/archer2-docs/docs/end-of-service-2026/next-services.md

 | [Isambard 3 NCR (University of Bristol)](https://docs.isambard.ac.uk/access/#isambard-3) | No general access available |
 | [Mary Coombes NCR (Hartree Centre, STFC)](https://www.hartree.stfc.ac.uk/technologies/mary-coombs/) | Industry access routes available |
 | Zenith NCR (University of Cambridge) | No access available |

+!!! tip "Cirrus is the only NCR where you can currently apply for academic access"
+    While the Cirrus NCR is the only service that has access routes available to academic researchers right now, access routes to the other NCRs are expected to become available later in 2026 and early 2027.

 **EuroHPC**